Skip to main content

 Statute Text

-(a) Vacancies occurring in the offices of Justice of the Supreme Court, judge of the Court of Appeals, and judge of the superior court for causes other than expiration of term shall be filled by appointment of the Governor.
+(a) [Vacancies] The Governor shall appoint persons to fill vacancies occurring in the offices of Justice of the Supreme [Court,] Court and judge of the Court of [Appeals, and judge of the superior court] Appeals for causes other than expiration of term [shall be filled by appointment of the Governor.] from a list of three qualified persons recommended by the political party executive committee of the political party with which the vacating judge was affiliated when elected.
+If a political party fails to make recommendations under this subsection within 30 days of the occurrence of the vacancy, or if a vacating judge was not affiliated with a political party at the time of the judge's election, the Governor shall appoint a qualified person to fill the vacancy.
+For purposes of this subsection, a qualified person is a person who is a resident of the State who is duly authorized to practice law in this State.
 An appointee to the office of Justice of the Supreme Court or judge of the Court of Appeals shall hold office until January 1 next following the election for members of the General Assembly that is held more than 60 days after the vacancy occurs, at which time an election shall be held for an eight-year term and until a successor is elected and qualified.

-(b) Except for judges specified in the next paragraph of this subsection, an appointee to the office of judge of superior court shall hold his place until the next election for members of the General Assembly that is held more than 60 days after the vacancy occurs, at which time an election shall be held to fill the unexpired term of the office.
+(b) The Governor shall appoint qualified persons to fill vacancies occurring in the office of judge of the superior court.
+Except for judges specified in [the next paragraph of this subsection,] subsection (b1) of this section, an appointee to the office of judge of superior court shall hold [his place] office until the next election for members of the General Assembly that is held more than 60 days after the vacancy occurs, at which time an election shall be held to fill the unexpired term of the office.

-Appointees for judges of the superior court from any district:
+(b1) Appointees under this section for judges of the superior court from any [district:]

-(c) When the unexpired term of the office in which the vacancy has occurred expires on the first day of January succeeding the next election for members of the General Assembly, the Governor shall appoint to fill that vacancy for the unexpired term of the office.
+(c) When the unexpired term of the office in which the vacancy has occurred expires on the first day of January succeeding the next election for members of the General Assembly, the Governor shall appoint to fill that vacancy for the unexpired term of the [office.] office in accordance with the requirements of this section.

-(d) Vacancies in the office of district judge which occur before the expiration of a term shall [not be filled by election.
-Vacancies in the office of district judge shall] be filled in accordance with G.S.
+(d) Vacancies in the office of district judge which occur before the expiration of a term shall be filled in accordance with G.S.
 7A-142 .

 History